oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 1. The user resets their account by performing a multi-step authentication flow with the Authorization Server.
 1. The Authorization Server issues an Authorization Code in a redirect back to the client, which then exchanges it for an access and refresh token.

-## Native client federated, then redirected to app
+## Native client federated and redirected to app

 ### Diagram